enmanuelduran/mediaquerysensor/README.md

 **The problem:**

-In today's world to be able to remove and add listeners to media queries you first need to:
+In today's world to be able to remove and add listeners to media queries you first need to follow some steps:

 1. Create a _MediaQueryList object_.
 1. Bind a function to the object created through a listener.